Vanilagy/webm-muxer/README.md

 create the Matroska elements needed to form a WebM file.
 Many thanks to [webm-writer-js](https://github.com/thenickdude/webm-writer-js) for being the inspiration for most of the core EBML writing code.

+For development, clone this repository, install everything with `npm i`, then run `npm run watch` to bundle the code into the `build` directory.